connet-dev/connet/README.md

 store-dir = "path/to/relay-store" # directory for this relay server to persist runtime information, see Storage section for more info

-[[relay.ingress]] # defines how relay server will accept client connections, defaults to ":19191" addr = ":19191" # the address at which the relay will listen for connectsion, defaults to :19191 hostports = ["localhost:19191"] # list of host[:port]s (e.g. domain, ip address) advertised by the control server for clients to connect to this relay
+[[relay.ingress]] # defines how relay server will accept client connections, defaults to ":19191" addr = ":19191" # the address at which the relay will listen for connection, defaults to :19191 hostports = ["localhost:19191"] # list of host[:port]s (e.g. domain, IP address) advertised by the control server for clients to connect to this relay
                                 #   defaults to 'localhost:<port of addr>', if port is not set will use <port of addr>
-allow-cidrs = [] # list of networks in CIDR format, to allow client connetctions from deny-cidrs = [] # list of networks in CIDR format, to deny client connetctions from
+allow-cidrs = [] # list of networks in CIDR format, to allow client connections from deny-cidrs = [] # list of networks in CIDR format, to deny client connections from
 ```

 #### Servers environment